Get a Quote

 • Sound Reduction: Up to 39dB

-• Features: Known for its ultra-clear version which minimizes the colored hue typically seen in other VIG units, making it ideal for applications where clarity is crucial, such as in heritage buildings.
+• Features: Known for its ultra-clear version which minimises the coloured hue typically seen in other VIG units, making it ideal for applications where clarity is crucial, such as in heritage buildings.

 Should You Use Vacuum Insulated Glass in Your Windows?